 Step 1 - Unpack the organic cotton zippered cover and place it on your bed frame.

-over your organic cotton zip-up cover.
+organic cotton zip-up cover.

 Step 3 - Stack the next two latex layers, one at a time.

 Step 4 - Once you’re done setting up the three latex foam layers, zip up the organic

 Step 5 - Proceed to make the bed as you see fit, and that’s it!